DanishDahaka/pomodoro-note/README.md

 ## AreaCheck.sol

-Proof of concept for a smart contract to check area availability for carbon offsetting written in solidity
+Proof of concept for a smart contract to check area availability for carbon offsetting